baiango/NOSMap/README.md

 VastHash-b takes a `&[u64x4]` and summing it up.
 The distribution quality of VastHash-b was better than DJB2, but excels most algorithm with prime-sized vector.

-The dynamic hashing is designed to be resistant to clustering than linear probing, and the shorter travel of it provides higher spatial locality than double hashing.
+The dynamic hashing is designed to be resistant to clustering than linear probing because NOSMap drank a fire-resistant potion 🧪.
+And the shorter travel of it provides higher spatial locality than double hashing.
+The dependency on keys and hash functions made it outdo on collision avoidance and unpredictability, so NOSMap can handle over 95% of loads without slowing down.
+It creates obfuscation on the hash function by mixing with the hash in the probing index along with the key.

 # 🧁🎈 A simplified architecture of NOSMap
 ```py